 People under the qualifying age for Pension Credit can claim for help through Income Support or Jobseeker’s Allowance (income-based) or Employment and Support Allowance (income-related).

-If you are under pension age there is a waiting period, from 1 April this will be increased from 13 to 39 weeks, before you qualify for help.
+If you are under pension age there is a waiting period of 39 weeks before you qualify for help.
 The calculator shows your entitlement including any help with mortgage payments you are entitled to.

-If you claim income-based Jobseekers Allowance after 5 January 2009, there is likely to be a two year limit on the help you get with your housing costs.
+If you claim income-based Jobseekers Allowance between 5 January 2009 and 5 April 2018 there is likely to be a two year limit on the help you get with your housing costs.
 This time limit does not apply to any other benefits (Income Support, income-related Employment and Support Allowance or Universal Credit).